ARTiwary/just-divide-game/README.md

 ## 🧠 Overview

 Just Divide is a logic puzzle game where numbers interact using mathematical rules.
-The goal is to clear tiles strategically and achieve the highest score possible.
+The goal is to clear tiles strategically and achieve the highest score possible in one go

 ---